Looking for the best places to eat in Hong Kong? Read our foodie guide to the city, including the best restaurants in Hong Kong.

 A table full of regional Hong Kong local food

-For the best breakfast – Tsat Hay Noodle and Congee House
+Tsat Hay Noodle and Congee House – best for breakfast

 Breakfast in Hong Kong doesn’t get better than this – silky smooth rice cooked in light chicken stock, gently warmed by ginger and garlic.
 The classic version comes with century egg and salted pork (top it with chilli oil laced with crispy little garlic pieces) but make sure you try the fish congee, too.
 It’s unbelievably fragrant, with ginger and spring onions, soft unctuous fish and the crunch of peanuts.